vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-29-recursive-adls-access-control.md

 Basically, we are wrapping two APIS from ADLS:

 * Our `get ACL API` is based on ADLS [get properties / HEAD](https://docs.microsoft.com/en-us/rest/api/storageservices/datalakestoragegen2/path/getproperties)
-* Our `set ACL API` is based on ADLS [set properties / PATCH](https://docs.microsoft.com/en-us/rest/api/storageservices/datalakestoragegen2/path/update)
+* Our `patch ACL API` is based on ADLS [set properties / PATCH](https://docs.microsoft.com/en-us/rest/api/storageservices/datalakestoragegen2/path/update)

-The `set ACL API` also reuse the `list blobs` we developped [in a past article](/2020/07/22/azure-data-lake-storage-logic-app-with-managed-identities).
+The `patch ACL API` also reuse the `list blobs` we developped [in a past article](/2020/07/22/azure-data-lake-storage-logic-app-with-managed-identities).

 ## Deploying the Logic Apps